 How to Prepare Bok Choy Salad

-Preparing bok choy is quick and easy.
-Whether you choose baby bok choy or the mature variety, simply trim off the root end, and give the stalks and leaves a good rinse.
-Then pat the bok choy dry, and chop both the stalks and leaves into bite-sized pieces.
+Preparing baby bok choy is quick and easy.
+Simply trim off the root end, and give the stalks and leaves a good rinse.
+Then pat dry, and chop both the stalks and leaves into bite-sized pieces.

 Wash and prep the other fruits and vegetables, and toss everything together in a bowl.
 Add this delicious Ginger-Turmeric Dressing (a copycat recipe of the popular Trader Joe's dressing), and enjoy!

-- Any of these Five Tahini Salad Dressings would pair well with bok choy (mmm, especially the orange-ginger version).
+- Any of these Five Tahini Salad Dressings would pair well with bok choy (especially the orange-ginger version)

 - Creamy Harissa Dressing